SaltePatato/verifybot/README.md

 * An SQL server with proper stucture

 ## Self Hosting
 Feel free to host a a version of VerifyBot, but keep in mind that you need to have a MySQL structure with the proper data structure.
+You also need to create extra "hidden" files that are used for keeping the MySQL structures private.